-Revision Adopted 25 August 2011
+Transfer Policy

-Effective 01 June 2012
+I. Inter-Registrar Transfer

 Holder-Authorized Transfers

 Registrar Requirements

 Registered Name Holders must be able to transfer their domain name registrations between Registrars provided that the Gaining Registrar's transfer process meets the minimum standards of this policy and that such transfer is not prohibited by ICANN or Registry policies.
 Inter-Registrar domain name transfer processes must be clear and concise in order to avoid confusion.
 Further, Registrars should make reasonable efforts to inform Registered Name Holders of, and provide access to, the published documentation of the specific transfer process employed by the Registrars.